 I'd chosen to take my Triumph because I wanted to ride the new road on a sportbike.
 The Ketchikan Kruzers were also going to be holding drag races on the old mile long runway on Annette and I thought about maybe making some runs.
 I ended up not doing any racing but did a speed run just for fun.
 In the photo below we're on the State Ferry Lituya for the hour and half trip between Ketchikan and Metlakatla.
 The F-body Camaro had a brand new 502 crate motor in it.
 Not sure what the Hotrod had.

 The black car in the foreground was the weekend's fastest with its new 800hp motor.
 The primer grey Camaro is owned by a State Trooper with whom I corresponded about the races.
 I told him how I ride motorcycles with Troopers and Anchorage Police up north, some of whom he knew.

 Alright, enough leading up to the riding of Walden Pt road.
-Here are the photos:
+Here it is:

 Many a rider's favorite kind of road sign.